 Another issue is employee engagement: if you able to empower employees to undergo training most suited to them, they might buy into it more readily.
 Alas, when there’s economic pressure on businesses training gets cut and “nice to have” learning like cyber awareness can get pushed back.
 But with the increasing threat from cyber-crime, I urge companies, especially boards of directors, to take a different view: be better aware of the overall risks to your organization and ensure staff are armed to tackle cyber risk.
 This will protect the company by reducing the risk profile and enhance shareholder value.

 So what is the best scenario for improving an organization’s cyber awareness?

 For directors, a cyber-attack simulation exercise with a facilitator is an excellent starting point for raising awareness and developing the capability to respond and recover from an attack.

 People working in the finance team should be trained to identify digital communications that just don’t look right, such as an email purporting to be from the CEO which is either unexpected or has attachments and links that looks strange.
-That means a mix of training including formal classroom activity alongside more subconsciously effective methods such as storytelling - as in AXELOS’ Whaling for Beginners, the fictional account of a cyber-attack on a CEO.
+That means a mix of training including formal classroom activity alongside more subconsciously effective methods such as storytelling.
 Equally, visual media can tell a memorable story, such as the film False Assurance which has been licensed by all four big accounting firms, and many leading law firms, to show their staff.

 Most front line staff in an organization would benefit from cyber awareness training both “little and often” and the training must recognize differences between those working at a desktop computer provided by the company and those who bring their own devices to work or operate remotely.